Microscopic electron dynamics in nonlinear optical response of solids

-The Floquet formalism implies that the electric field of the driving field is temporally periodic.
-It has been shown in Refs.~\onlinecite{Ben-TalJPhB93, FleischerPRA05} that this approximation is already justified for a strong-field optical field with a duration comprising several tens of optical cycles.
 Throughout this paper, we consider a laser-dressed crystal in a state that is characterized by a single Floquet state.
-To justify this approximation, it should be assured that the driving field is not too strong to bring the laser-dressed system into a superposition of several Floquet states \cite{BreuerZphD89}.
-The applicability of these approximations can be verified with the radiation spectrum generated by the system through the driving field.
-If they do not hold, the radiation spectrum will have additional peaks besides the harmonic ones.
-Thus, our study applies to the regime in which each generated radiation peak can be clearly assigned to an integer multiple of the driving-laser frequency.
-This regime of light-matter interaction includes conventional linear- and nonlinear-optics experiments, in which a single-mode electromagnetic field perturbatively interacts with an optical crystal.
-It also concerns modern experiments in which a crystal nonperturbatively interacts with an ultrashort light pulse, but the radiation spectrum still consists of harmonic peaks \cite{GhimireNature11, LuuNature15, KuehnPRL10, SchubertNature14, YouNature16}.
+As we discuss in Ref.~\onlinecite{Citepaper}, this regime of light-matter interaction includes conventional linear- and nonlinear-optics experiments, in which a single-mode electromagnetic field perturbatively interacts with an optical crystal.
+It also concerns modern experiments in which a crystal nonperturbatively interacts with an ultrashort light pulse, but wherethe radiation spectrum still consists of harmonic peaks \cite{GhimireNature11, LuuNature15, KuehnPRL10, SchubertNature14, YouNature16}.

-We briefly review the classical limit of the quantized Floquet-Bloch formalism that we use to describe the nonperturbative interaction of an optical electromagnetic field with a band-gap crystal \cite{HsuPRB06, FaisalPRA97, TzoarPRB75, SantraPRA04, ShirleyPR65}.
-The quantized representation is necessary to introduce the interaction of a laser-dressed crystal with an ultrashort x-ray pulse within the QED framework in the next step \cite{Popova-GorelovaPRB18}.
-The Hamiltonian of a laser-dressed crystal is given by